Proactively developing solutions

 Public policy discussions about our industry are evolving along with growing interest in the energy transition and the sustainability of oil and gas development and production.
 Devon is committed to developing solutions that enable us to deliver results.
 We’re engaging constructively and building relationships with a wide range of stakeholders – from federal and state regulators, to think tanks and nongovernmental organizations (NGO).

 As a leading U.S. energy company, Devon participates in local, state, national and global economies.
-The company takes public policy positions on issues that impact our business, including regulations, taxes, trade, jobs and ESG performance.
+The company monitors developments in regulations, taxes, trade, jobs, ESG performance and other issues that impact our business.
 We have a responsibility to advocate for laws and rules that meet business and societal needs, and to consider and communicate the impacts and trade-offs of our decisions.

-At the board level, the Governance, Environmental, and Public Policy (GEPP) Committee reviews our advocacy efforts and assists with evaluating political, legislative and regulatory developments that could affect Devon.
-Our vice president of public and government affairs, who reports to the executive vice president and general counsel and is a member of the ESG Steering Committee, leads our efforts to advocate for Devon’s business interests.
-Our core value of integrity commits us to fulfill our advocacy role in compliance with all applicable laws, regulations and rules.
+Our board’s Governance, Environmental and Public Policy (GEPP) Committee advises the full board and management on public policy issues that affect Devon and our stakeholders.
+Our vice president of public and government affairs, who is a member of the ESG Steering Committee, leads our efforts to advocate for Devon’s business interests.
+This role includes regular discussions with the GEPP Committee on public policy issues and our spending.
+Our core value of integrity commits us to comply with all applicable laws, regulations and rules in our advocacy role.

-To make our views on regulations and laws known, Devon participates in business coalitions, industry associations, trade groups and advocacy organizations.
+We’re active in industry associations, trade groups, business coalitions and advocacy groups to make our views on regulations and laws known.
 We share information about industry issues with our employees to aid discussions with their friends and neighbors, and we encourage them to vote.